helenebm98/EAM-AX7-TEST1703/01_Overview.md

 ###### NOTE

 If you have comments, suggestions for improvements, or other forms of feedback that you want to share with us regarding this wiki, please send an email to: support@dynaway.com.
-Generally, when you work in Dynamics 365 for Finance and Operations and the Asset Service Management module, click **New** to create a new record, click **Edit** to update an existing record, and click **Save** to save new or edited data.
+Generally, when you work in Dynamics 365 for Finance and Operations and the Enterprise Asset Management module, click **New** to create a new record, click **Edit** to update an existing record, and click **Save** to save new or edited data.